Dark Dominion

-Dark Dominion is an American comic book series that was published monthly by Defiant Comics from October of 1993 until July of 1994.
+Dark Dominion is an American comic book series that was published monthly by Defiant Comics from October 1993 to July 1994.
 It spanned a total of 10 issues until Defiant ceased publication.
 There was one #0 issue published as a trading card set and binder.

 Dark Dominion was created by Jim Shooter and Steve Ditko, the co-creator of Spider-Man.
 The concept was based on Shooter's idea that "fear is the root of all evil", and dealt with Shooter's fascination with quantum mechanics.